nihaltowfiq/search-bar/README.md

 # search-bar-component

-## First you have to run the json-server then the search-bar-task frontend.
+## First you have to run the json-server by this cmd `yarn start` then the search-bar-task frontend by this cms `yarn dev`.